Be the authority of your digital fate – Five reasons everybody should care about digital sovereignty

 - Today, the French and German governments, business and science unveil details on Gaia-X – the project that aims to establish a European decentralized cloud

-- HPE is engaged in Gaia-X and similar projects to help enterprises be the master of their digital fate – and make the digital world a better place for everyone
+- HPE is engaged in Gaia-X and similar projects to help enterprises be the authority of their digital fate – and make the digital world a better place for everyone

 - These efforts dovetail with HPE’s edge-to-cloud platform-as-a-service strategy – enabling customers to unlock value from all of their data, regardless where they reside